 PhD, Emory University (Epidemiology), 2002

-Statistical Scientist, Center for Injury Research and Prevention
+Biostatistician III, Center for Injury Research and Prevention

 Master CL, Podolak OE, Ciuffreda KJ, Metzger K, et al. Utility of Pupillary Light Reflex Metrics as a Physiologic Biomarker for Adolescent Sport-Related Concussion.
 JAMA Ophthalmol.
 2020.